CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 Don't want to include derivatives/representations?
 No problem!
-A CB-CSV record works just fine with a single full-sized object as well (just like CB-GH).
+A CB-CSV record works just fine with a single full-sized object (just like CB-GH).

 ## Object Guidelines for CollectionBuilder-CSV

 - **Supported formats:** jpg, png, pdf, mp3 -- plus YouTube, Vimeo, and external links
 - **File size:** the full size object can be any size you think your users might want to download.
-This might not be your full sized preservation file--generally, we try to provide very high quality objects to users, but balance that against the practicality of huge file sizes--most users don't want a 1GB TIF or PDF!
+This might not be your full sized preservation file--generally, we try to provide very high quality objects to users, but balance that against the practicality of huge file sizes--most users don't want a 1GB tif or pdf!
 - **Filenaming:** to avoid issues, please pay close attention to filenaming conventions!
 The filename should be:
     - all lowercase
     - no spaces